sympa-community/sympa/support/README.support.md

   * In below, the username associated with the Git commits should be "`Sympa authors <devel@sympa.community>`".

-  * Currently, commits during steps 3 and 4 are automatically created and pushed to `translation` branch on the repository.
+  * Currently, `sync_translation.sh` described in above creates the commits during steps 3 and 4 automatically and pushs them to `translation` branch on the repository.

   1. Checkout main branch.
      ```